koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_32_planning-and-managing-of-integrated-flows.md

-# Planning and Managing of integrated flows
-across boundaries - Certainly not trivial and not just easy to adjust
+# Planning and Managing of integrated flows across boundaries is certainly not trivial and not just easy to adjust;
-12 Digitization and Digitalization 14.03.2025 Slide 32